make2explore/Tutorial-OpenCV-on-JetsonNano-with-CUDA-support/Enlarge-Swap/README.md

 </br>

-  **We have to add at least 2GB, please do not add more than 4GB, system will behave
+  **We have to add at least 2GB, please do not add more than 4GB, system will behave uncertain

 2. Then lets Install *dphys-swapfile* package
   ```